Explore holidays in Zakynthos

 This long, narrow stretch of sandy beach close to the low-key resort of Alykes is fully serviced, with tavernas, cafés and many watersports centres.

-Also known as Smuggler’s Cove and Navajo Bay, this spectacular horseshoe of white sand is encircled by dramatic cliffs – and there’s even a shipwreck, half buried in the sand.
+Also known as Smuggler’s Cove and Navagio Bay, this spectacular horseshoe bay is encircled by dramatic cliffs, with a half-buried shipwreck in the fine white sand.

 Things to do